marcglasberg/i18n_extension/README.md

 While the `i18n_extension` package is unique in supporting strings as translation keys, it also supports the more traditional approach of using **identifiers** as translation keys.
-Just create an object, and append `.i18n` to it.
+Just create an object and append `.i18n` to it.
 For example:

 ```dart
 const greetings = Object();